-Know ye, That, reposing special trust and confidence in the talents and Masonic intelligence of our Worshipful Brother, ----, we have thought proper, ourselves being unable to attend, to constitute and appoint our said Worshipful Brother----, to constitute "IN FORM" the Brethren aforesaid, into a regular Lodge, to be known and distinguished by the name of -- Lodge, No. --, and to install their officers elect, agreeably to ancient form and customs of the Craft; and for so doing this shall be his warrant.
+KNOW VE, That, reposing special trust and confidence in the talents and Masonic intelligence of our Worshipful Brother,---, we have thought proper, ourselves being unable to attend, to constitute and appoint our said Worshipful Brother---, to constitute "IN FORM" the Brethren aforesaid, into a regular Lodge, to be known and distinguished by the name of -- Lodge, No. -, and to install their officers elect, agreeably to ancient form and customs of the Craft; and for so doing this shall be his warrant.

-(Given under our hand, and the seal of the Grand

-SEAL.
-Lodge of -, of Ancient Free and Accepted
+SEAL. and, and the seal of Ancient Free and his - day of --, nd Accepted A. D. -- The same of the sa -, G. Secretary.
+MANAGE AND L

-Masons, at, this day of, A. D,

-A. L, G. Master.

--, G. Secretary.

-FORM OF P ROXY FOR REPRESENTATIVE IN GRAND
+FORM OF PROXY FOR REPRESENTATIVE IN GRAND LODGE.

-LODGE.

-To the Most Worshipful Grand Lodge of
+To the Most Worshipful Grand Lodge of --.
+BE IT KNOWN,

-Ве іт кі

-22.11.21 That Brother - , of -, having

-been chosen by the members of - Lodge, in

-SEAL. •

-, to represent said Lodge in Grand Lodge

-the ensuing year: I do, by these presents, in their

-• behalf, constitute and appoint him their repre-

---Lodge . sentative; for them to appear, and upon all sub-

-jects relating to the Craft in general, and to said

-Lodge in par rticular, to act and decide as fully as though we

-were persona lly present.
+That Brother - , of -, having SEAL. been chosen by the members of - Lodge, in , to represent said Lodge in Grand Lodge Completence (a) the ensuing year: I do, by these presents, in their Master of behalf, constitute and appoint him their repre- -Lodge. sentative; for them to appear, and upon all sub- jects relating to the Craft in general, and to said Lodge in part icular, to act and decide as fully as though we were personall y present.

-Confirming the acts of our beloved Brother, in his capacity

-aforesaid, W e pray that he may enjoy all the privileges and

-protection to which we are entitled.
+Confirming the acts of our beloved Brother, in his capacity aforesaid, We pray that he may enjoy all the privileges and protection to which we are entitled.

-In witne ss whereof, I have hereunto subscribed my name,

-used the seal of our Lodge to be affixed, this -
+In witness whereof, I have hereunto subscribed my name, and caused the seal of our Lodge to be affixed, this - day of --, A L. 58-.

--, A. L. 58-.

-Attest.
-Secretary.
+Attest, Secretary.